 Credit by exam policies vary considerably from campus to campus.
 Receiving credit at one school is no guarantee of receiving credit at another school.

-If you are transferring in to UALR and you tested out of courses at another school, check UALR’s policies listed below to determine if you (a) took tests that are accepted at UALR; and (b) made a passing score according to UALR policy.
+If you are transferring in to UALR and you tested-out of courses at another school, check UALR’s policies to determine if you (a) took tests that are accepted at UALR, and (b) made a passing score according to UALR policy.
 If you did, contact the national testing company (for example, CLEP) to have an official score report sent to UALR Testing Services for evaluation.
-Photocopies and student copies are unofficial and will not be accepted.
+Photocopies, student copies, college and high school transcripts are unofficial and will not be accepted.

 If you earn test-out credits at UALR and you decide to transfer to another university, you will need to check with that university to determine their policy.
 Again, the fact that you have test-out credits posted on your UALR transcript is not a guarantee that the credits will be recognized elsewhere.

 Procedures for Establishing Credit at UALR

-Official CLEP, AP, ECE, DANTES, and IB score reports must be sent directly to the Office of Testing Services from the national testing company.
+Official CLEP, AP, ECE, DANTES, DSST and IB score reports must be sent directly to the Office of Testing Services from the national testing company.

-Departmental exams generally are graded in the department, and related reports are released from the department.
+Departmental exams are generally graded in the department, and the related reports are released from the department.
 The procedure for documenting credit is the same as described above.

 Only examinations that have been approved by the faculty of the appropriate department are included in the credit-by-examination program.

-Decisions regarding which tests are accepted and the minimum score required are made by UALR faculty members.
-The minimum score required for each approved test has been set by the faculty of the department involved.
+Decisions regarding which tests are accepted and the minimum score required are made by UALR faculty members of the department involved.

 Credit-by-examination satisfies degree requirements in the same way as credit earned by passing a course.
 Unsuccessful attempts to earn credit-by-examination will not be reflected on the academic record.

 Special testing accommodations are provided for students with documented disabilities.
 Specific arrangements should be made with the Testing Accommodations Coordinator well in advance of registration for CLEP or DEP exams.
 Registration information for AP and ECE exams includes directions to be followed for those tests.
 Please see our Accommodations for Students with Disabilities section for more information.